Canary Islands, Spain

 La Graciosa is part of the Natural Park of the Chinijo Archipelago, Europe's largest marine reserve and home to several protected species.
 In fact, the island has the most diverse marine life in the Canaries!

-Divers will have the opportunity to discover La Graciosa's underwater treasures and meet the unique creatures living in its deep, such as angelsharks and moray eels.
+Divers will have the opportunity to discover La Graciosa's underwater treasures and meet the unique creatures living in its depths, such as angelsharks and moray eels.
 The island has several dive sites that are suitable for all levels.
 In Caleta de Sebo, you will find a scuba diving center, where you can rent equipment and take diving courses.

 Don't forget to bring a mask and snorkel with you on your trip to La Graciosa!
 The beaches of La Francesa and La Cocina with their calm, crystal-clear waters are perfect for exploring the island's underwater life.